mathbit/mathnotes_book/_build/Vectors/section4_basic_operations.md

 8. 1. $\vec a + \vec b = \left(\begin{array}{r} 3\\\ 1\\\ 0 \end{array}\right) \rightarrow  \vert \vec a + \vec b \vert = \sqrt{3²+1²+0²}=\sqrt{10}$.
 But $\vert \vec a \vert + \vert \vec b \vert = \sqrt{6} +\sqrt{14} \neq \sqrt{10}$.

    2. Follows immediately from the completion of the triangle figure.
-The equation holds if the two vectors are parallel.
+The equation holds if the two vectors are parallel and pointing in the same direction.

    3. $\vec a - \vec b = \left(\begin{array}{r} -1\\\ -5\\\ 2 \end{array}\right) \rightarrow  \vert \vec a + \vec b \vert = \sqrt{(-1)²+(-5)²+2²}=\sqrt{30}$.
 But $\vert \vec a \vert - \vert \vec b \vert = \sqrt{6} -\sqrt{14} \neq \sqrt{30}$